 The heart of the exhibition will be the examination of change of human individuality that was profoundly affected by the First World War.
 At the beginning , there was a determined individual calling into question the boundaries of his own world, at the end was an artificial being whose aim was to oust and replace the surviving human.
 Sharp contrasts define the character of the period between 1908 and 1928 and produce dynamic fields for various artistic, markedly different approaches through which they penetrate regardless of trends, groups, movements or styles.
 They affected the everyday life of man who was initially sinking into his limitless core, while being later afraid of the unified standard that made him into a mere mechanical puppet.

-In the Years of Disarray / Between Anxiety and Delight: the Birth of the Modern Central European Citizen 1908–1928 project, the Olomouc Museum of Art, International Centre in Kraków, Bratislava City Gallery and Janus Pannonius Múzeum Pécs examine the conditions and specifics leading to the birth of modern art in the individual successor states of the former Austro-Hungarian Empire.
+In Years of Disarray 1908-1928.
+Avant-gardes in the Central Europe project, the Olomouc Museum of Art, International Centre in Kraków, Bratislava City Gallery and Janus Pannonius Múzeum Pécs examine the conditions and specifics leading to the birth of modern art in the individual successor states of the former Austro-Hungarian Empire.
 The principal impulse behind the start of this project was the awareness of continuing disconnection of the history of art itself from the Central European context and the essential need to gain a more profound insight into the history of culture in the individual states of the Central European territory as a fundamental prerequisite of our own history.
-The Years of Disarray exhibition will be staged in the Czech Republic, Poland, Slovakia and Hungary in 2018–2020.
+Years of Disarray exhibition will be staged in the Czech Republic, Poland, Slovakia and Hungary in 2018–2020.
 It will be accompanied with an extensive four language monograph authored by an international collective of art historians dealing with the period of 1908–1928 in the Central European context.
 The book will be published by Arbor vitae societas in collaboration with the participating institutions.

 main organizer: Olomouc Museum of Art (Czech Republic)

-author of the conception: Karel Srp (Czech Republic)
+author of the conception: Karel Srp, Lenka Bydžovská (Czech Republic)

-cooperation: Lenka Bydžovská (Czech Republic), Zsófia Kiss-Szemán (Slovakia), Monika Rydiger (Poland), Éva Forgács (Hubgary), György Várkonyi (Hungary), Steffen Eigl (Germany)
+cooperation: Zsófia Kiss-Szemán (Slovakia), Monika Rydiger (Poland), György Várkonyi (Hungary), Steffen Eigl (Germany), Erwin Kessler (Romania)

 coordination of the project: Šárka Belšíková, Anežka Šimková (Czech Republic)